NASA-AMMOS/3DTilesRendererJS/TESTCASES.md

 #### steps

 1. Open the custom materials example.
 1. Wait for the tileset to load completely.

-1. Verify that the stats display 125 geometries, 126 textures, and 1 materials.
+1. Verify that the stats display 125 geometries, 126 textures, and 1 programs.
 1. Switch to "GRADIENT" display.
 1. Click "rebuild".
 1. Wait for the tileset to completely load.
 1. Switch to "DEFAULT" display.

 #### expected

-Verify that the stats display 125 geometries, 126 textures, and 1 materials.
+Verify that the stats display 125 geometries, 126 textures, and 1 programs.